Background and History

 Drug Product Definition

-Pharmaceutical/Drug, Cosmetic and/or OTC Product Combinations
+Pharmaceutical/Drug, Cosmetic, and OTC Product Combinations

 Cosmetic products and ingredients, with the exception of color additives or active pharmaceutical ingredients (API), do not require FDA submission or approval.
-However, there are products which contain both cosmetic and drug ingredients and, as such, meet both definitions.
+However, there are products that contain both cosmetic and drug ingredients and, as such, meet both definitions.
 Some products have multiple effects (both cosmetic and pharmacologic).

 Cosmetic and Drug Intended Use/Indication

-Product indication is determined based on product label claims, consumer perception of the product based on the product and/or brand reputation and any APIs (active pharmaceutical ingredients) which have a therapeutic effect.
+Product indication is determined based on product label claims, consumer perception of the product based on the product and/or brand reputation, and any APIs (active pharmaceutical ingredients) which have a therapeutic effect.

 Cosmetic Product Regulation and Registration

-Any OTC medicine that conforms to a published US monograph may be manufactured and sold without an individual product license, and will be generally recognized as safe and effective, and not misbranded.
+Any OTC medicine that conforms to a published US monograph may be manufactured and sold without an individual product license and will be generally recognized as safe and effective, and not misbranded.
 Monographs are rules grouped on the basis of class types (for example, fluoride dentifrices, cough suppressants, and antihistamines).

 OTC drugs must meet the requirements of the appropriate class once that rule is published as a final regulation.
 If an OTC drug does not meet the requirements of the appropriate final rule, it is considered a misbranded drug and a “new drug.”
 A “new drug” must have an approved New Drug Application (NDA) before it may be marketed, and drug manufacturers must comply with GMP regulations.

-Cosmetic-drug combination products are subject to both cosmetic and drug regulations, and should comply with OTC and their respective labeling requirements.
+Cosmetic-drug combination products are subject to both cosmetic and drug regulations and should comply with OTC and their respective labeling requirements.
 The determination of whether a cosmetic is also a drug, and therefore subject to the additional requirements that apply to drugs, is based on the distributor’s intent or the intended use.

-The intended use of a product may be established in several ways, such as claims on product labeling, or in advertising/promotional materials, or through the inclusion of ingredients that will cause the product to be considered a drug because of a known therapeutic use.
+The intended use of a product may be established in several ways, such as claims on product labeling, in advertising/promotional materials, or through the inclusion of ingredients that will cause the product to be considered a drug because of a known therapeutic use.

-FDA has published several OTC category monographs of nonprescription drug treatments such as acne, dandruff, seborrheic dermatitis, psoriasis medications and sunscreens.
+FDA has published several OTC category monographs of nonprescription drug treatments such as acne, dandruff, seborrheic dermatitis, psoriasis medications, and sunscreens.

-Cosmetic product formulation registration is not mandatory, but for OTC cosmetic products manufacturers are obligated to register their drug products with FDA , that is, the active drug ingredients that are in the cosmetic product.
+Cosmetic product formulation registration is not mandatory, but for OTC cosmetic products manufacturers are obligated to register their drug products with FDA, that is, the active drug ingredients that are in the cosmetic product.

 Cosmetic product manufacturers are solely responsible for both the ingredients and the finished cosmetic product safety before marketing.
-Cosmetic ingredient safety can be tested on several animal models to monitor irritation (skin, eye), allergenicity and toxicity following ingredient exposure to prove that the cosmetic product is safe for use.
+Cosmetic ingredient safety can be tested on several animal models to monitor irritation (skin, eye), allergenicity, and toxicity following ingredient exposure to prove that the cosmetic product is safe for use.

 In the past decade, cosmetic product safety testing on animal models is less common due to animal rights advocacy which has affected public opinion.
-As a result, FDA offers alternative safety tests and scientific models to minimize use of animals.
+As a result, FDA offers alternative safety tests and scientific models to minimize the use of animals.

 The Cosmetic Ingredient Review (CIR) program is an expert panel that reviews the most common cosmetic ingredients used in the cosmetic industry in order to determine if: